Ellusive89/puzzled-escape-room/README.md

 ![footer](static/media/footer.jpg)

-### Home page featuring exciting promotions for our immersive escape rooms
+### Homepage showcasing a captivating quote to entice potential customers into experiencing our immersive escape rooms

 ![escaperoom](static/media/escaperoom.jpg)

-### Page dedicated to highlighting the variety of our escape room experiences
+### Page dedicated to highlighting the variety of our escape room experiences to choose from

 ![our_rooms](static/media/our_rooms.jpg)